raffaelj/CpMultiplane/README.md

 * copy Cockpit in a subfolder of your web root and name it `cockpit`
 * copy additional addons, create your collections, adjust some settings

-You can find the detailed version and a cli install example in [/docs/installation.md](/docs/installation.md).
+You can find the detailed version and a cli install example in [docs - installation.md][20].

 ## Features